College of Nursing Courses

 NURS 6323 Special Focus in Applied Statistics: 3 hrs.

 Prerequisites: NURS 6123 Applied Statistics, NURS 6223 Applied Statistics II (or equivalent course).
+May be repeated; maximum credit 9 hours.
 Intensive focus of specific statistical analytic approaches relevant to nursing with application and interpretation of statistical output.
 Topic area varies depending on faculty expertise and student dissertation needs.
 Includes analysis of data sets and interpretation of outcomes from designated statistical approaches.
 May be repeated with change of focus.

 Course Component